Skip to content

 This submission builds on Anthropic’s Claude API, OpenAI’s Chat Completions API, Brave Search, and a number of free domain APIs (Wikipedia, PubChem, UniProt, NCBI, Wolfram Alpha, Wikidata).
 The HLE benchmark is a collaboration of CAIS and Scale AI.
 The judge methodology is bit-identical to CAIS’s centerforaisafety/hle/hle_eval/run_judge_results.py.

-Submitted to the HLE Leaderboard for Agents with Tools (zoom-ai HuggingFace Space).
+Listed on the HLE Leaderboard for Agents with Tools (zoom-ai HuggingFace Space, added 2026-05-19).
 Scrubbed predictions and a verifier: github.com/FieldframeLabs/HLE-Text-Run.

 Contact: edvorochkin@gmail.com